 “You’ll see,” said Grandma.
 “Or rather, they will help you to see.”

 Jenny said, “Hello four eyes,” and Michelle thought they made her look cute.
 But Isis said that they were a total fashion disaster.
-Michael said, “I didn’t know you were short-sighted Katie,” and Katie replied, “Neither did I until yesterday.”
+Michael said “I didn’t know you were short-sighted Katie,” and Katie replied, “Neither did I ‘till yesterday.”

-“That’s a naughty Miss.
-Vile,” thought Katie, “She spying on the other teachers.”
+“That’s a naughty Miss Vile,” thought Katie, “She’s spying on the other teachers.”

-After school, Katie saw Miss.
-Vile standing standing by the school gate and watching them all.
+After school, Katie saw Miss Vile standing by the school gate and watching them all.
 She was holding up her umbrella and nobody could see her except Katie.

-Katie came up to her and said: “Hello Miss.
-Vile, would you like a piece of chewing gum,” and Miss.
-Vile replied:
+Katie came up to her and said: “Hello Miss Vile, would you like a piece of chewing gum?” and Miss Vile said: